goldlabel-apps/leo-exercise/README.md

 ![screenshot](./public/png/step1.png)

-All that remains is to connect these two concerns together to produce a frontend which meets the requirement.
 This concludes Step 1, so we commit, push, tag and move on to Step 2

 ## Step 2: Deals

 > New Deal...
 2 for 1 Apples & 3 for 2 Oranges

-If we've done Step 1 well, this should take very little time.
-Basically we're going to add a bit of maths to the total number of apples and oranges we find in the array.
-We'll refactor the reducer to recalculate the price according to the new deals.
-Our method is to work out the number of free oranges there are according to the deals, subtract that from number from the total oranges and multiply that new number by the price.
-Because we have a good pattern in the redux, it's easy to consume these useful data in the React component
+If we've done Step 1 properly, this should take very little time.
+Basically we're going to refactor the reducer to add a bit of maths.
+We'll recalculate the price according to the new deals.
+Our approach is to work out the number of free oranges there are according to the deal rules, subtract that from number from the total oranges in the cart and multiply that new number by the price.
+With a good redux pattern, it's easy to consume these useful data in the React component

 ![screenshot](./public/png/step2.png)